This is top-secret, okay? I love September more than any other month in Bend.

-I can’t be the only one who lives for end-of-season sales, right?
+Raise your hand if you live for end-of-season sales!
 Now’s the time to stockpile everything from discounted summer attire to outdoor gear like kayaks and tents.

 Since September’s when Bend weather calls for extra layers, watch for things like sweatshirts and cute beanies to keep you toasty on cool evenings.
+Layering’s key for chilly mornings in particular.
 From warm hiking socks to a funky thrift store flannel shirt, your wearable souvenirs can do double duty keeping you warm and reminding you of your epic Bend adventure.

-Now that you’re stocked up on layers, tie that new fleece around your waist and head for one of Bend’s awesome outdoor concert venues.
+Now that you’re stocked up on layers, tie that new fleece around your waist and head for one of Central Oregon’s awesome outdoor concert venues.

 For a special musical treat, head west for the time-honored tradition of the Sisters Folk Festival.
 It’s a multi-day event featuring a celebration of acoustic music, cultural arts, and some of the biggest names in folk and bluegrass.

-Other great venues include Oregon Spirit Distillers, The Grove, and Suttle Lake Lodge, where you’ll enjoy plenty of fresh air and great tunes.
+Other great venues include Flights Wine Bar, Faith, Hope, and Charity, Oregon Spirit Distillers, The Grove, and Suttle Lake Lodge, where you’ll enjoy plenty of fresh air and great tunes.
 Scope out Visit Bend’s event calendar to see what’s happening while you’re here.